 - are douching regularly

-Research also mentions that people with BV may have a higher chance of contracting a sexually transmitted infection (STI).
+Research also mentions that people with BV may have a higher chance of contracting an STI.

-BV can sometimes go away on its own.
+BV can sometimes resolve on its own.
 However, the

 Some symptoms of BV may